virbula/proxmox-backup/docs/backup-client.rst

     <archive-name>.<type>:<source-path>

+The ``archive-name`` must contain alphanumerics, hyphens and underscores only.
 Common types are ``.pxar`` for file archives and ``.img`` for block device images.
 To create a backup of a block device, run the following command: